-Fear can wreak havoc to a real estate market.
+Fear can wreak havoc upon a real estate market.
 If you understand this fear, you may be able to forecast the future of Bozeman Real Estate.
 Where are Bozeman home prices and Montana home prices trending?
-Here is the Bozeman Real Estate Forecast for 2019.
+Here is the Bozeman Real Estate Forecast for 2020.

 Bozeman’s housing market does not move at the same speed, rate, tenacity, or even in the same direction, as the stock and bond markets.
 At the time of this writing, it takes an average of 55 days to sell a home in Bozeman, even longer to close the transaction, and years for real pricing trends to effect change.
 In simple terms, it takes a long time for the national real estate market’s fear to travel to the Rocky Mountains.